 Scope, oiled steel, 2015

 Steel Swing, Welded mild steel.
-2015 - sold/private collection Weatherspoon Art Museum, Thesis Exhibition, May 2015
+2015 - sold/private collection Weatherspoon Art Museum

 Blue Bell, Welded mild steel, paint.
-2015 Weatherspoon Art Museum, Thesis Exhibition, May 2015
+2015 Weatherspoon Art Museum

 Scarlet Fin, welded mild steel, paint.
-2015 - sold, private collection Weatherspoon Art Museum, Thesis Exhibition, May 2015
+2015 - sold, private collection Weatherspoon Art Museum

-Blue Bell, welded steel, paint, 2015 Weatherspoon Art Museum, Thesis Exhibition, May 2015
+Blue Bell, welded steel, paint, 2015 Weatherspoon Art Museum

 Blue Bell, welded steel, paint, 2015 Promo Image for News and Record, 2015

 100 Foot Necklace, welded steel, painted, gold leaf, 2014 I created this "necklace" with the intention of installing it in places of personal significance in relation to my growth as an artist.
-The place which is photographed here is the Leo Jenkins Fine Arts Center, on the campus of East Carolina University, where I first was introduced to jewelry fabrication and metalwork.
-The necklace had also been installed at The University of North Carolina at Greensboro, Lyndon Street Artworks in Greensboro and The Center for Visual Artists in Greensboro.
+The place which is photographed here is the Leo Jenkins Fine Arts Center, on the campus of East Carolina University, where I first was introduced to jewelry fabrication and metalwork during my undergrad, I took a 7 year break between my BFA and MFA, so to return to the location I spent my formative years to install this work, as a monument to my artistic growth was exciting.
+The necklace has also been installed at The University of North Carolina at Greensboro, Lyndon Street Artworks were I had a public jewelry studio for a few years prior to graduate school and The Center for Visual Artists in Greensboro where I had my first experience working on a non-profit board of directors.
+I have since served on the board of Tri State Sculptors for several years where my most recent and final role as president ended in 2025.